isomerpages/scamshield/index.md

       url: /setup-guide/
       image: /images/ReportMessage.png
       alt: Report scam messages
-notification: "Beware: Only download the official ScamShield App from the Google Play Store or Apple App Store!
-Scammers have been sending fake versions of the ScamShield app (ending with .apk) to unsuspecting victims which gives scammers access to your personal information.
+notification: "Beware: Scammers have been sending fake versions of the ScamShield app (ending with .apk).
+These fake apps give scammers access to your personal information.
 Please do not download any apps outside of the official Apple or Google App stores."
 ---